xairy/raw-gadget/dummy_hcd/README.md

 Dummy HCD/UDC Kernel Module
 ===========================

 Dummy HCD/UDC is a module that sets up virtual USB Device and Host controllers that are connected to each other inside the kernel.
-This module allows to connect USB devices from userspace to the underlying kernel through any of the interfaces for the Gadget subsystem (Raw Gadget, GadgetFS, etc).
+This module allows connecting USB devices from userspace to the underlying kernel through any of the interfaces for the Gadget subsystem (Raw Gadget, GadgetFS, etc).

 ## Usage